johndimm/filterpanel-csv/README.md

 			}
 		})
 ```

-Using a callback, the output mask is sent up to the Filter Panel, where it is aggregated with the output masks from the other Feature Filters to update the list of input masks.
-The input masks are sent down to the corresponding Feature Filter as a state parameter.
+When the user changes a checkbox selection, the filter sends its modified mask back up to the panel through a callback.
+The panel recalculates the global mask over all records in the original array and React pushes the changed global document mask back down to the filters.

 ```jsx
                 outputMasks[sourceIdx] = outputMask